LLNL/variorum/src/docs/sphinx/VariorumAPI.rst

 **********

 The current JSON API depends on the JANSSON-C library and has a vendor-neutral format.
-The API has been tested on Intel Broadwell and IBM Witherspoon architectures, and will be supported on other platforms shortly.
+The API has been tested on Intel, IBM and ARM architectures.

 Obtaining Power Consumption
 ===========================